Baby Strollers Size Guide and Tips

 Under strict baby stroller size requirements, most strollers are allowed in airplane cabins.
 But there are a few things you need to keep in mind.

-If your stroller meets these size and weight restrictions, it’s likely that you’ll be able to bring it on the plane with you.
+If your stroller meets these size and weight restrictions, you can likely bring it on the plane with you.
 However, it’s always best to check with your airline ahead of time just to be sure.

 Can I use a travel stroller for everyday use?